-We loved everything about Home Farm Glamping and the kids asked if we could stay forever and when asked ‘Are you prepared to give up TV and your own room?’ replied yes!
+We loved everything about Home Farm Glamping and the kids asked if we could stay forever.
+When asked ‘Are you prepared to give up TV and your own room?’ they replied yes!

 We feel like Home Farm Glamping is something of a secret but it won’t be long before the jig is up and parents in particular start booking it up for camping without the horrible bits during the school holidays.
 Book midweek for a quieter and cheaper stay – if you’re looking for somewhere to go during the summer hols we can’t recommend it enough.
 As a bonus, all that outdoor-ness makes the kids knackered!